Reinforcement Learning for Quantum Network Control with Application-Driven Objectives: Markov Decision Process (MDP)

 The RL agent can choose from four classes of actions: \begin{itemize}[nosep,leftmargin=*,noitemsep,topsep=0pt] \item \textbf{Wait}: perform HEG and wait for $\Delta t$ s to receive heralding message(s) from the attempt and, if applicable, a distillation result; \item \textbf{Consume}: consume the highest-fidelity entangled pair currently stored in memory; \item \textbf{Discard}: discard the lowest-fidelity entangled pair currently stored in memory; \item \textbf{Purify}: apply DEJMPS to two entangled pairs stored in memory. \end{itemize} The "wait" action is disallowed whenever the memory is full.
 The "consume" and "discard" actions require at least one occupied memory at each node, and the "discard" action is prohibited immediately after distillation, \ie when $p < 1$.
 The "purify" action requires at least two occupied memories at each node.
+In a given state $s$, an agent is restricted to the state-dependent action set $\cc{A}(s)$, and any actions in $\cc{A} \setminus \cc{A}(s)$ are deemed inadmissible.
+These restrictions reflect both physical feasibility and the elimination of actions that are always dominated by alternatives.

 Among the four classes of actions, only "wait" incurs a time cost.
-Thus, a time reward $\mathbf{R_t^{time}}= \Delta t$ s is awarded whenever the RL agent chooses to "wait", and zero otherwise.
-The other three actions are treated as instantaneous local operations: "consume" due to the assumption of instantaneous memory readout and the ability to post-process failed attempts; "discard" due to the assumption of instantaneous memory reset; and finally, "purify" excludes the heralding phase, which has been accounted for in "wait", and assumes instantaneous quantum gate operations and measurements.
+Thus, a time reward $\mathbf{R_t^{time}}= \Delta t$ is awarded whenever the RL agent chooses to "wait", and zero otherwise.
+A positive time reward may seem counterintuitive at first glance, as it might appear to encourage longer waiting times.
+As we will see in Section~\ref{subsec:6c-example-BB84-SKR}, this effect is corrected in the policy gradient computation.
+The other three actions are treated as instantaneous local operations: "consume" assumes instantaneous memory readout and the ability to post-process failed attempts; "discard" assumes instantaneous memory reset; and finally, "purify" excludes the heralding phase (already accounted for in "wait") and assumes instantaneous quantum gates and measurements.
 Each action is described in more detail in Sections~\ref{subsec:5a-two-memories-per-node-system} and \ref{subsec:5b-three-memories-per-node-system}.
+We briefly discuss how some of these assumptions can be relaxed in \appendixname~\ref{appendix:adapting-rl-framework-to-other-noise-models-and-link-level-entanglement-generation-schemes}.